awsdocs/aws-cloudformation-user-guide/doc_source/dynamic-references.md

   Then, when you update the `password` value, you would need to update this segment with the new `version-id` and perform a stack update\.
 For more examples of using version\-id, see [Examples](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/dynamic-references.html#dynamic-references-secretsmanager-example)\.

   Also, consider using Secrets Manager to automatically rotate the secret for a secured service or database\.
 For more information, see [Rotating your AWS Secrets Manager secrets](https://docs.aws.amazon.com/secretsmanager/latest/userguide/rotating-secrets.html)\.
-+ Dynamic references for secure values, such as `secretsmanager`, are not currently supported in [custom resources](template-custom-resources.md)\.
++ Dynamic references for secure values, such as `secretsmanager`, aren't currently supported in [custom resources](template-custom-resources.md)\.

 ### Permissions required<a name="dynamic-references-secretsmanager-permissions"></a>